yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 revocation of a single STAR certificate.
 However, STAR explicitly disables the revokeCert interface.

+## Proxy Behavior

+There are cases where the ACME Delegation flow should be proxied, such as the use case described in {{sec-cdni-dele}}.
+This section describes the behavior of such proxies.

+An ACME Delegation server can decide, on a per-identity case, whether to act as a proxy into another ACME Delegation server, or to behave as an IdO and obtain a certificate directly.
+The determining factor is whether the server can successfully be authorized by the ACME Server for the identity associated with the certificate request.

+The identities supported by each server and the disposition for each of them are preconfigured.

+Following is the proxy's behavior for each of the messages exchanged in the ACME Delegation process:

+* New-order request:
+  * The complete "identifiers" object MUST be copied as-is.
+  * Similarly, the "auto-renewal" object MUST be copied as-is.
+* New-order response:
+  * The "status", "expires", "authorizations", "identifiers" and "auto-renewal" attributes/objects MUST be copied as-is.
+  * The "finalize" URL is rewritten, so that the "finalize" request will be made to the proxy.
+  * Similarly, the Location header is rewritten.
+* Get Order response:
+  * The "status", "expires", "authorizations", "identifiers" and "auto-renewal" attributes/objects MUST be copied as-is.
+  * Similarly, the "star-certificate" URL MUST be copied as-is.
+  * The "finalize" URL is rewritten, so that the "finalize" request will be made to the proxy.
+  * The "Location" header must be rewritten.
+* Finalize request:
+  * The CSR MUST be copied as-is.
+* Finalize response:
+  * Both the Location header and the "finalize" URLs are rewritten.

+We note that all the above messages are authenticated, and therefore each proxy must be able to authenticate any subordinate server.

 # CSR Template

 The CSR template is used to express and constrain the shape of the CSR that the